 - Management of agricultural landscape elements. - Degradation of settlement edge landscape. - Pressure to intensify recreational developments. - Longer term management of Cosmeston Lakes Country Park. - Integration of new development into the landscape.' - 4.4 In broad terms the Site is located within gently undulating agricultural land.
 The Site includes the existing WwTW and ancillary infrastructure.
-Land cover in the immediate vicinity of the Site comprises farmland, enclosed by woodland and hedgerows, together with built form, small settlements, individual residential properties and agricultural buildings.

-4.5 Taking into account the balance of LANDMAP and the LCA evaluations, above, the landscape in which the Site is located is considered to have a medium landscape value overall.
+Land cover in the immediate vicinity of the Site comprises farmland, enclosed by woodland and hedgerows, together with built form, small settlements, individual residential properties and agricultural buildings. - 4.5 Taking into account the balance of LANDMAP and the LCA evaluations, above, the landscape in which the Site is located is considered to have a medium landscape value overall.
 The strong landscape structure and general sense of enclosure across the landscape are such that with careful consideration for retention and enhancement of local features (namely retention of existing vegetation, where possible, and proposed planting that softens proposed built form and is in keeping with the local landscape), the proposed change could be accommodated without resulting in significant disruption to the local landscape.
-As a result, the landscape is considerations, the landscape in which the Site is located is considered to have a medium sensitivity, overall.
+As a result, the landscape is considered to have a medium susceptibility to the proposed change.
+Taking into account these considerations, the landscape in which the Site is located is considered to have a medium sensitivity, overall.